Rafacv23/F1-api/.github/ISSUE_TEMPLATE/translation.md

 ---
-name: Translation Request
+name: 🌐 Translation Request
 about: Suggest adding or reviewing translations for the project
 title: "[TRANSLATION] Your title here"
-labels: translation
+labels: 🌐 Translation, 👀 Unread
+assignees: rafacv23
 ---

 **Language**